• Skip to primary navigation

 The dough is shaggy at this point.
 The idea here is that we start to build layers so folding and pressing the dough is key.
 Using a bench scraper will make the job of gathering bits and pieces much easier.

-Gather the dough into a small rectangle.
+Gather the dough into a 1/2 inch thick rectangle.
 Use the heel of your hand to press the dough away from you.
 Do this three times from left to right on the rectangle.
 Then gather the dough again into a rectangle and press and fold the dough 7-8 more times.
 I use this method for both a bottom and top crust.
+It’s a classic French pastry technique that only takes minutes to do.

 Remember if the dough starts getting sticky, pop it in the freezer for 5 minutes.